sebeaumont/sdmdb/src/README.md

 # SDMLIB

-This is the modular version where training on disk database and learning engine has been split from the search/query engine.
+This is the modular version where training on disk database and learning engine has been split out from the search/query engine.
+Though not yet entirely to my satisfaction.

 ## Sources: